 How to become a strong(er) manager

-I think we all like to be a strong manager.
-If we are not then it will be difficult to fulfil our role.
+I think all managers would like to be a strong manager.
+If we are weak managers it is difficult to fulfil our role.

 When I was in my 20’s, the final part of my Master of Science degree was to write a thesis (12 months of writing – bless me).
 I chose “How to Gain Power” as the foundation.
 The concept has been ingrained in me ever since.

-The big question is always “How do we get power?”
-Power is not something that we simply just have or don’t have.
+The big question is always: “How do we get power?”
+Power is not something that we simply have or do not have.
 Power is rooted in dependency.

-Let’s assume we are the employer and “John” is our employee.
+Let us assume we are the employer and John is our employee.

-We pay John a salary, John is dependent on the money earned.
-If he loses his job he cannot pay his bills.
-Therefore, we have power over John.
-So, when we ask John to do something he will often do so.
-He knows if he doesn’t comply he may lose his job and his immediate income.
+We pay John a salary and John is dependent on the money he earns.
+If he loses his job he would not be able to pay his bills.
+Therefore, we have power over John and when we ask John to do something he will often comply.
+He knows if he does not, he may lose his job and immediate income.

-John is in sales, he generates income for the company.
-If he leaves it will cost money replacing him.
-So, when John asks for something we will consider it and may give in so we don’t upset him and ultimately leaves.
+John is in sales and generates income for the company.
+If he leaves, it will cost the company to replace him.
+Therefore, when John asks for something we consider and may grant his request so as not to upset him and encourage him to leave.

-The reality is you both are dependent on each other – that is why there is a relationship.
+The reality is, a manager and their employees are dependent on each other and that is why there is a relationship.

-We will accept more pain from each other before we break up… If we don’t want him to leave then we can make him more dependent on his position and the company.
-(Note: There are many forms of dependencies – not just money, e.g. social, learning, prestige, flexible working hours etc.)
+We will accept more pain from each other before we break up.
+If we do not want John to leave, we can make him more dependent on his position and the company.
+There are many forms of dependencies, not just money (e.g. social, learning, prestige, flexible working hours, etc.).

 Also, we can make ourselves less dependent on John.
-If we are not very dependent on John and can relatively quickly replace him we will not give him much more room to move compared to anyone else – less special favours – we are less tolerant.
+If we are not dependent on John and can replace him relatively quickly then we will not give him more room to move.
+Therefore, we would become less tolerant of John.

-John knows if he loses his job it will be an uncertain future.
-Therefore, he may not push too hard…. as he has the most to lose.
+If John has the perception that we are less tolerant of him, then he would also know that if he loses his job he may face an uncertain future.
+Therefore, he may not push too hard as he has the most to lose.

 We may be very dependent on John but choose to act like we are not.
-That is the poker game.
-We may tell John – “If you don’t do what we ask you to do then we will terminate your employment@.
-We would further tell him that it would not faze us because we can easily replace him.
+That is the classic poker game.
+We may tell John that “If you don’t do what we ask you to do then we will terminate your employment@.
+We may further tell him that it would not faze us as he can be easily replaced.

-(We know full well that this is not the case, however, his perception is that we are less dependent on him than he is on us.
-Therefore he sees us as strong managers)
+While we may know full well that this is not the case, John’s perception is that we are less dependent on him than he is on us.
+Therefore, he sees us as being in a stronger position.

-We should map out our dependencies.
-When we know them we can take actions to minimise them over time.
-This could be decisions such as not having only 1 (or only a few)
+It is important to map out our dependencies.
+When these are known, action can be taken to minimise them over time.
+These could be decisions relating to staffing numbers, such as not having only one (or only a few), for example:

 The list is long.

-If we as managers don’t change people’s behaviour, we are not managers
+If we as managers do not change the behaviour of our people, then we are not managers.

 “Power” manifests itself into situations and relationships.
-No relationships – no situations – then no power to be executed and the concept of weak or strong manager does not exist.
+No relationships means no situations with no power to be executed.
+In this instance, the concept of a weak or strong manager does not exist.